Skip to footer content

 ImageToPdfConverter.ImageToPdf(ImageFiles).SaveAs("C:\project\composite.pdf")

-In the above code, we see how easy it is to convert multiple images to a PDF file with just a few lines of code.
+In the above code, it is very easy to convert multiple images to a PDF file with just a few lines of code.
 This is the power of IronPDF.
 You don't need to go online and log in to a website.
 Simply open the editor and write some code — and your PDF converter is ready to use.
-For more details, please visit this link.
+For more details, please visit the Image to PDF conversion examples.

 Licensing